jmichelin/hrhb-content/single-function/add-integer-lists/README.md

 You may assume the two numbers do not contain any leading zero, unless the entire number is 0.

+A nodes values will be val and next.

 ```
 Example